stolostron/multicluster-global-hub/doc/disconnected-operator/README.md

 oc secrets link <operator_sa> -n <tenant_namespace> <secret_name> --for=pull
 ```

+## Install the Global Hub Operator
-### Installing the Operator from OperatorHub using the CLI
+### Install the Operator from OperatorHub using the CLI
 - Create the `OperatorGroup`

   Each namespace can have only one operator group.
 Replace `default` with the name of your operator group.
 Replace namespace with the name of your project namespace.